 Body Mind Laughter and Mindfulness Therapy in Healthcare Sector

-The healing properties of laughter have been known since the beginning of time.
-Dr Hunter (Patch) Adams, founder and director of the Gesundheit Institute, believes humour and play are essential to physical and emotional health and introduced care clowns in hospitals.
+When people are faced with coping/fighting any serious illness it is not a laughing matter and it can be tough in trying to deal with it day to day.
+For others it may be that they are in need of more positive human contact and are craving to laugh in the company of other people and to express their emotions.
+Laughter can also be cathartic in releasing pent up emotions.
+Recognising the healing properties of laughter, Dr Hunter (Patch) Adams, founder and director of the Gesundheit Institute, believes humour and play are essential to physical and emotional health and introduced care clowns in hospitals.
 This along with findings from numerous research linked with its benefits further supports the reasons for injecting more laughter into the daily lives of those within the healthcare environment.

 Nobel Prize winner (twice in the field of medicine) Dr Otto Warburg showed the strong connection of oxygen in the cells to health.
 He said “we fall sick due to lack of oxygen in our body cells.
 The lack of oxygen is due to poor breathing habits caused by stress and negative mindset.
 This causes us to breathe shallow, irregular breaths and hold our breath when under stress”

-Laughter Yoga, founded by Dr Kataria (an Indian Physician), wanted to prescribe laughter to his patients and everyone who needed it.
-His dream was to come up with something that was a fun, easy and healthy way of making the world a better place for all.
-And though it cannot replace conventional treatment and therapies it may help on the road to recovery.
+Dr Kataria, founder of Laughter Yoga, wanted to find a fun, easy and healthy way of making the world a better place for all.
+He set about exploring a way to prescribe laughter to his patients and everyone who needed it - though it cannot replace conventional treatment and therapies it may help on the road to recovery.

 NB: It should be noted here that Laughter Yoga is a method of coping and not a cure.